Withdrawals under extenuating circumstances (WE) - Frequently Asked Questions (FAQ)

 Yes, you can.
 Seperate WE packages are required for each term from which you wish to withdraw.
 A complete WE package includes an electronic application form, personal letter and supporting documents.

 If I'm applying under:

 Your health care professional (doctors, counsellors, psychologist, psychiatrists, social workers and registered physiotherapists) must complete the Health Care Provider Statement Form.
 Your documentation does not have to define (or give specific details of) any illness.
 What is more important is that the health care provider is clear about the dates of your illness and the length of time for treatment or recovery and strongly supports your application.
-Medical withdrawal documentation must be presented on the Health Care Provider Statement Form; information written on medical prescription pads will not be accepted.
+All requests for a medical withdrawal must be presented on the Health Care Provider Statement Form; information written on medical prescription pads, photographs, or any other form will not be accepted.
 For more information on Student Health go to www.sfu.ca/students/health.html

 Motor Vehicle accidents should include a Health Care Provider Statement Form which explains how the accident has impacted your academic studies and a copy of the ICBC and/or Police Report.

-Employment related withdrawals must be backed up by information presented on business letterhead regarding hours and dates when working conditions changed.
+Employment related withdrawals must be supported by information presented on business letterhead regarding the conditions of your employment, the date you were hired and when your hours of employment changed.

-Compassionate leaves due to a death must include any of the following: a death certificate, obituary, or other appropriate published announcements (proof of relationship may be required).
-If you are leaving the country/province, you must submit strong supporting documents that are related to your extenuating circumstances, ie, airline tickets AND boarding passes (screenshots are acceptable).
-Include a Health Care Provider Statement Form if applicable.
+Compassionate grounds due to a death must include any of the following: a death certificate, obituary, or other appropriate published announcement.
+If you are leaving the country/province, you must also include airline tickets AND boarding passes (screenshots are acceptable).
+If applicable, include a completed Health Care Provider Statement Form.